jlengrand/jlengrand.github.io/_posts/2015-07-09-merging-svn-repositories.markdown

     $ svnadmin load . --parent-dir public-repo < /spacemetric/shared/jll/svnstuff/public_last.dump
     $ svnadmin load . --parent-dir video-repo < /spacemetric/shared/jll/svnstuff/video_last.dump

 It is interesting to note here that if no commits are lost in this process, **the order and reference of the commits are changed**.
 In this case, the public commits are rolled on top of the spacemetric commits, and then the video commits are rolled on top of this.
-Basically, it looks like the video repo has been created last and all commits have been made there one after the other.
+Basically, it looks like the video repo has been created last and all commits have been made there one after the other.<br>
 The commit history is still complete, but the relative order is now different.

 ### Cleaning things up